Private Stock Use

 - The Mist Trail from Happy Isles to Nevada Fall

 - In addition, the Yosemite Falls Trail from Yosemite Valley to the top of Upper Yosemite Fall is not recommended, but is open to, stock use

 - Lower Chilnualna Falls foot trail from the parking area in Wawona at the junction with the horse trail

-- Mariposa Grove Inner Loop (no grazing within Mariposa Grove)
+- Mariposa Grove, except the Perimeter Trail (no grazing within Mariposa Grove)

 - The Gaylor Lakes trail from Tioga Pass Entrance Station to Gaylor Lakes

 - Gaylor Lakes Basin above Lower Gaylor Lake

 - The Muir Gorge Trail segment from Return Creek to Pate Valley in the Grand Canyon of the Tuolumne

 Check wilderness permit stations for current trail conditions and any temporary closures.
 Stock use in any part of the park may be limited or prohibited when such action is necessary to protect park values or safety of park visitors.
 Any such closure will be published and posted.

 - Maximum of 25 head of pack and saddle stock per party.